Apollon77/ioBroker.homeconnect/README.md

 ### **WORK IN PROGRESS**
 -   (mcm1957) changed: Testing has been changed to support node 16, 18 and 20
 -   (mcm1957) changed: Dependencies have been updated
--   /TA2k) restart adapter instead of relogin
+-   (ta2k) restart adapter instead of relogin

-### 1.1.1 (somewhere 2022)
+### 1.1.1

+- Fix auto login for SingleKey User

+### 1.1.0

-- for changes see io-package.json
+- Add auto login for SingleKey User

 ### 1.0.3

 - Add manually login for SingleKey User